machinetranslate/machinetranslate.org/resources/education.md

 **INFR11062 Machine translation** was an in person class offered by The University of Edinburgh.
 The class was taught by Rico Sennrich, Alham Aji, Jonathan Mallinson, Ida Szubert, and Denis Emelin.
 This course was designed for computer science students.
-This course is no longer offered, it is now a part of the “Natural language understanding, generation, and machine translation” class.
+This course is no longer offered, it is now a part of the course “Natural language understanding, generation, and machine translation”.

 [inf.ed.ac.uk/teaching/courses/mt/](https://www.inf.ed.ac.uk/teaching/courses/mt/)